itdev164-sp2019/matthew-dal-santo-project-2/README.md

 **Project Features**

 - Project will mock a comments section.
-- Comments will not have
+- Comments will not have a reply option.
+- Comments will be a component.

 ## Project Planning